momtx/meataxe/src/mainpage.md

 The build process can be customized by creating the file @c Makefile.conf next to @c Makefile and entering make variable settings in this file.
 This is recommended instead of modifying the @c Makefile directly because
-@c Makefile.conf will not be overwritten when a new version is downloaded.
+@c Makefile.conf will not be overwritten when you download a new version.

 The variables that can be overwritten are described at the beginning of @c Makefile.
 Here is a (possibly incomplete) list:

-* **MTXROOT** is the directory where run-time files are installed.
+* **MTXINSTALLDIR** is the directory where run-time files are installed.
-  Executable programs will be created in @c ${MTXROOT}/bin, libraries and other files will be created in @c ${MTXROOT}/lib.
+  If you are only working locally in the source directory, make install is not required and `${MTXINSTALLDIR}` can be left empty.

-  The default is MTXROOT=.
+  If you want to install the runtime files at a different location, set `${MTXINSTALLDIR}` to the name of an exsting directory.
+Running `make install` will copy programs and library files to the `bin`, `lib`, and `include` subdirectory of `${MTXINSTALLDIR}`.
+These subdirectories are created when necessary, but the top-level directory must exist.

 * **CC**, **CFLAGS1**, and **LDFLAGS1** set the compiler command, compile options, and link options, respectively.